codefellows/seattle-code-301n24/curriculum/class-03/facilitator/README.md

 - **Experimentation and Discovery Ideas**
   - Once you have completed the demo, play around with passing other functions through props.
 Get ideas from the students.
 What are other things that the child component might want from the parent component?

-  - If you have time, introduce ternary statements, and demonstarte how to use conditional rendering in JSX using a ternary statement.
+  - If you have time, introduce ternary statements, and demonstrate how to use conditional rendering in JSX using a ternary statement.
 If you don't have time for this, make sure you cover this concept during code review tomorrow

 ## Lab Notes